stevanus-christopel/unify-website/src/content/components/tabs/design.md

-**Tabs** make it easy to explore and switch between different views
+**Tabs** make it easy to explore and switch between different views.

 ## Usage
 <div data-insert-component="ImageGrid">